 Not an event, per se, but definitely a must-do during the holiday season!

 Make an afternoon or evening of it with the whole family.
 Enjoy skating outside at Headwaters Park, and then take a walk around downtown Fort Wayne enjoying the various light displays or holiday activities.
-Finish up with the legendary coneys at Fort Wayne’s Famous Coney Island, and walk down to Sassie Cakes on Broadway for a sweet treat!
+Finish up with the legendary coneys at Fort Wayne’s Famous Coney Island, then pop next door for ice cream at Sweets on Main or walk down to Sassie Cakes on Broadway for a sweet treat!

 A classic story, The Nutcracker, as presented by the Fort Wayne Ballet, has become a classic family tradition in Fort Wayne.
 Adults and kids alike will love the costumes, music, and dance, as the story of Clara and her Christmas Eve journey unfolds on stage.